benjihannam/final_proj_CS77/README.md

 Worley Animation: Pass Date.getSeconds + Date.getMilliseconds/1000.0 as a uniform into the FragShader and influence the feature points by adding / subtracting sines and cosines of the time that has been passed in.

+## How to Run our Program!
+- clone the repo
+- if using Chrome, run a local server
+- open the HTML file
+- enjoy!

 ## CS77 Acknowledgments

 Thank you to the TAs and professor for all of your help and hard work!